thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 1: Officials

+    - 1b2) It is sufficient to ensure access to a digital copy of the Regulations.
     - 1c3) [CORRESPONDING] Results should be ready at the end of the last day of competition.
     - 1c4) [CORRESPONDING] Corrections to the results should be available within one week of the competition date.